feedhenry-raincatcher/raincatcher-core/README.md

 To run demo application please follow instructions from our [Reference User Interface](https://github.com/feedhenry-raincatcher/raincatcher-angularjs) repository.

+To contribute your changes, check the [Contribution Guide](./CONTRIBUTING.md) for instructions.

 ## Developing core components

 RainCatcher supports and is tested on node v 6.x LTS.